 The individuals who suffer from this condition may be extremely charismatic, always talking about a positive task that they have done in exaggerated terms, and garnering attention in that manner.

-The basis of these lies is usually a low self-esteem that develops because enough attention has not been paid.
-These individuals do not lie out of force or habit, and definitely not due to any outside influence, but mainly to garner internal gratification.
-They feel nice about themselves when they carve a world for themselves that portrays them as super humans with super human powers.
+The basis of these lies is a low self-esteem that develops because enough attention has not been paid.
+People do not lie out of force or habit, and surely not due to any outside influence, but mainly to garner internal gratification.
+They feel nice about themselves when they carve a world for themselves that portrays them as super humans with super powers.

 It is also seen that people who suffer from certain disorders and conditions like domestic violence, extortion of some sort or false memory syndrome (where a person starts believing that fictitious incidents are actually true), could also bring on pseudologia fantastica symptoms in a person.

-Unfortunately, the treatment options for this condition have not been extensively researched.
-Yet, with it being a psychological condition, there are certain options that become available by default (for the lack of a better word), just as there are cures for pathological lying.
+Unfortunately, the treatment for this have not been extensively researched.
+Yet, being a psychological condition, there are certain options that become available (for the lack of a better word), just as there are cures for pathological lying.
 In most cases, medication and cognitive behavioral therapy (CBT) are administered, depending on the condition.

 Medication is administered to cure any psychological conditions or mental illnesses that lead to this condition as a symptom.
 When the cause is eliminated, the symptom will be automatically taken care of.

 CBT is used so that the root causes of the condition can be targeted at the base, and thereby bring about a positive change.
 The negative thoughts of low self-esteem and the like, find their roots in the thinking and the cognitive abilities, and therefore a change in these thoughts leads to a positive change in the actions as well.